1970 (S) Proof Kennedy Half Dollar

 Description

 The 1970 (S) Proof Kennedy Half Dollar is a proof half dollar struck at the San Francisco Mint, part of the Kennedy Half Dollars Silver Clad 1965-1970 series.
-Total mintage reached 2.6 million.
-The obverse features John F. Kennedy facing left, based on the presidential medal by Gilroy Roberts, while the reverse displays the Presidential Seal — a heraldic eagle with shield, olive branch, and arrows.
-Designed by Gilroy Roberts/Frank Gasparro.
+The U.S. Mint produced 2.6 million examples, making this the higher-mintage of the two mint variants, representing 55% of production.
+The obverse features John F. Kennedy facing left, based on the presidential medal by Gilroy Roberts and the reverse displays the Presidential Seal โ a heraldic eagle with shield, olive branch, and arrows.
+The final year of silver-content Kennedy Half Dollars for circulation.
+Only the 1970-D was struck for circulation; the 1970-S appears only in proof and mint sets.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value is approximately $28.
 Struck in 40% silver, 60% copper, weighing 11.5 grams, 30.61 mm in diameter, with a 150 reeds edge.
 Cataloged as PCGS #6806.
-The Kennedy Half Dollar was rushed into production in early 1964, just weeks after President Kennedy's assassination.
-The 1964 issues are collected for both historical significance and silver content.
-The 1964 Accented Hair variety and various proof finishes are notable.
-The silver-clad 1965-1970 issues contain 40% silver.

 External References